 People who have mental health issues that they are concerned about are often referred to a psychiatrist by their primary health care physician or by a psychologist.
-This is usually done to ensure that they get the right medications and the correct dosages thereof.
-Some psychiatrists also provide psychotherapy.
+Psychiatrists may offer psychotherapy or other treatments, but they are typically sought out to prescribe medications such as antidepressants, mood stabilizers, or stimulants.

 You may find the thought of seeing a psychiatrist a bit daunting.
 It is entirely normal to have fears about this big step.
-However, to make the most of this opportunity, you need to embrace your fears.
-Remember that a psychiatrist can prescribe the medication that could potentially change your mental health for the better.
-Also, keep in mind that you maintain the right to refuse any medications that you are uncomfortable with.
+However, overcoming your fear and taking action will enable you to get help.
+Remember that a can prescribe the medication that could potentially change your mental health for the better.
+Also, keep in mind that you can work with your doctor to find the best medication for you.
+You always have the right to refuse any medications that you are uncomfortable with.

 An online psychiatrist conducts consultations over the internet, generally, with the use of video conference software.
 During one of these online sessions, you will be able to communicate with the psychiatrist using a smartphone, tablet or a computer.
 You will be able to see each other on the screens and you can talk in real time.